nicole-sb/erdos-project-2022--atari-HEAD/README.md

 `final_data/ms_pacman/highscore/frames` includes all the game play images used in this project, sourced from the original dataset (Zhang et al.).

-The code for our Streamlit app can be found under `utils/run_app.py.`
+The code for our Streamlit app can be found under `run_app.py.` Some utilities the app uses are found under `utils/`.

 # Appendix